RocketChat/docs-old/5. Administrator Guides/Livechat/README.md

 # Livechat

-Rocket.Chat had Livechat integration as a feature for a long time.
+Rocket.Chat had minimal Livechat as a feature for a long time.

 Recently, the demand for production-grade Livechat has increased, and we started a completely rewrite of the package.